 Often consumed on the go and with a straw, it's easy to down smoothies quickly.
-This can sometimes lead to pain, excess gas and bloating – imagine eating everything you put in the blender in the time it takes you to drink a smoothie.
-That's why we recommend making your smoothies thicker (thank you chia seeds), even eating them with a spoon as a smoothie bowl.
+This can sometimes lead to pain, excess gas, and bloating – imagine eating everything you put in the blender in the time it takes you to drink a smoothie.
+That's why we recommend making your smoothies thicker (thank you chia seeds) and eating them with a spoon as a smoothie bowl.
 This slows the rate at which you're eating and reduces your risk of those uncomfortable symptoms.

 When combining ingredients, it's also important to be mindful of FODMAP stacking, as the FODMAP levels of each ingredient combine to become high FODMAP.

-This recipe has not been formally tested for FODMAPs, however the serving of each ingredient is very low-FODMAP, and therefore the smoothie should remain low FODMAP overall.
-It's super refreshing, delicious and healthy - 100% recommend trying!
+This recipe has not been formally tested for FODMAPs, however the serving of each ingredient is low FODMAP, and therefore the smoothie should remain low FODMAP overall.
+It's super refreshing, delicious, and healthy - we 100% recommend trying!

 - ¼ cup (40g) frozen blueberries

 - 1 tbsp of your favourite low FODMAP chocolate protein powder

 - 2 tbsp lactose-free milk